fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    A port must cross or align exactly with at least one mesh line, otherwise it can't be simulated.

-Another question is whether the port should have a length and width.
-For transmission line simulations, the answer is often yes - the port should have a width as wide as the transmission line to minimize discontinuity.
-On the other hand, one can usually keep the length 0.
+Another consideration is whether the port should have a length and width.
+For transmission line simulations, the port should have a width as wide as the line to minimize discontinuity.
+On the other hand, one can usually keep the length 0, it represents a measurement plane which doesn't extend into the line.
 Here to make the problem more interesting, we simulate a port much smaller than the width of the plates to study the consequences of impedance mismatch.
 We choose to create a port with a 5 mm width.

-Both ports have an input (or output) impedance of 50 Ω, but only the first port is used for excitation (input), so we set Port 1's ``excite`` attribute to ``1``, and Port 2's ``excite`` attribute to ``0``.
+Both ports have an internal impedance of 50 Ω, but only the first port is used for excitation, so we set Port 1's ``excite`` attribute to ``1`` (input), and Port 2's ``excite`` attribute to ``0`` (load and output).
 The parameter ``z`` is the direction of the field, pointing from one plate to another on the Z axis.

 Both ports are also added to a Python list to keep track of them for future processing::